 Soon we discovered Michigan horror host, Wolfman Mac, and this led to an email exchange between us in January where I wrote – “It’s so neat to see a totally new host from a different state!
 Wouldn’t it be cool if we could see the work of other hosts from around the country?”
 David took this request and ran with it.
 We now have an enormous sampling of hosts who have, and shall continue, to grace this very blog site.

-Still, there were some core differences between us that could not be ignored.
-I am legally married to a woman and a devoted father to our five kids.
-David is single and does not have children.
-The biggest and most profound difference, however, was our geography.
-Rhode Island isn’t just another state, it’s a whole different region of the United States.
+There was just one major drawback…our geography!
+Rhode Island isn’t just another state, it’s a whole different region.
 Perhaps this distance was contributing to our site’s success and I was now in danger of violating it.

 As the plane touched down in Providence, I had a nervous feeling that this was going to be a disaster.
 I did feel a sense of awkwardness when we finally did meet but we soon (as David would later say) “clicked.”
 We intended to check out the Roger Williams Park Zoo to enjoy their Halloween lights display.
 Mother nature, however, had other plans.
 Tropical storms out in the Atlantic created intense winds for the tiny coastal state.
 I joked that I was used to it having arrived from Chicago but, in truth, it had been a long time since I had experienced gusts of that magnitude.
 Regardless, this wasn’t an evening to be spent outdoors and we ditched the zoo plans heading to his home instead.